Skip to main content

 }

 The page image files are stored in corresponding storage locations - also see the Storage section.
-By default, the Scanbot SDK Android uses the internal files directory of the app, whereas the Scanbot SDK iOS uses the "Application Support" folder.
+By default, on the Android platform, the Scanbot SDK uses the app's internal files directory, whereas on iOS, the Scanbot SDK uses the "Application Support" folder.
 Those storage folders are secure and are not affected by an app update.

 However, on iOS, the absolute file path of the "Application Support" folder is not reliable.
 For each fresh install of an app, a new UUID is generated, in the following format: /var/mobile/Containers/Data/Application/{UUID}.
 This is where application data is stored.
 When updating the app, the uuid may change.
 For example: